NHD RAW Diet Guide

 You can use both minced/ground meat, aswell as chunks, and some whole prey – the more chunks and whole prey, the better.

-- Ideally fruit/veg would be the equivalent amount of 5-10% raw or lightly steamed pulped veg.
+- Ideally fruit/veg would be the equivalent amount of 5-20% raw or lightly steamed pulped veg (amount dependent on the type of diet you feed).
 Fruit & veg are beneficial for your dog, providing valuable extra nutritional balance and support as well as

 We highly recommend SmartBarf as a well-researched dehydrated Fruit/Herb/Veg Supplement for your dog which can easily be rehydrated and fed and which many dogs who do not like veg still enjoy.